orrbarkat/c/cProject/README.md

 6. happy coding!

+****nova****
+1. orrbarkat@nova.cs.tau.ac.il
+2. password in whatsapp
+3. cd cProject
+4. source init.sh
+5. run with SPCBIR ( -c <config filename>)

 TODO:
-1. headers
+1. headers: extractor, kdarray, kd tree,
-2. there are some strings inside the code
+2. there are some strings inside the code refactor to macros
 3. the code has some "TODO" inside...
 4. if config->spLoggerfilename is stdout it needs to print to stdout
+- logger is not freed-> should be destroyed by config destroy method
+5. if numOfSimilarimages is larger than numof images what should happen?
+6.
-5. free new struct (sorting point) allocation in kd array init
+7. free new struct (sorting point) allocation in kd array init
-6. make file needs adaptation?
+8. make file needs adaptation?
+9. reset the config file to a working default and add to the zip that is sent